Useful information for parents

 In Sheffield, parents and carers can access a range of groups that offer practical advice and support with parenting.
 The Sheffield Parenting Hub/Positive Parenting deliver programmes that are evidence based, and tried and tested.
 This means that the content is written by professional psychologists who have years of research into what works to manage behaviours and difficulties that we can all face as parents.
 These programmes are delivered across the world and have over 30 years of research behind them.

 For more information on the support they can offer please visit: https://www.sheffielddirectory.org.uk/kb5/sheffield/directory/service.page?id=74BP9tEMihQ

 These links can support parents and carers to access a range of programmes, seminars and discussion groups that offer practical advice and support with parenting.

-Sheffield Parent Hub are planning some of their Autumn programmes to be delivered face to face out in community venues across Sheffield, in alignment with the latest government guidelines and safety measures.
+Sheffield Parent Hub have a programme of courses and events that are delivered face to face out in community venues across Sheffield, in alignment with the latest government guidelines and safety measures.
 If you would like specific information regarding community venues please don’t hesitate to get in touch with them directly.

-The guide and other information is regularly updated and available on their website: https://www.sheffield.gov.uk/home/social-care/positive-parenting
+A guide to their programme and other information is regularly updated and available on their website: https://www.sheffield.gov.uk/home/social-care/positive-parenting